|Position:||Volunteer Assistant Coach|

-Javi Sanchez enters his sixth season at LSU after helping lead the Tigers to the 2009 national championship, two College World Series appearances and two SEC titles in the past five seasons.
-Sanchez worked as LSU's volunteer coach during the 2008 season, and he was promoted to full-time assistant coach on June 26, 2008.
+Javi Sanchez enters his seventh season at LSU after helping lead the Tigers to the 2009 national championship, three College World Series appearances, two SEC championships and four SEC Tournament titles in the past six seasons.
+Sanchez worked as LSU’s volunteer coach during the 2008 season, and he was promoted to full-time assistant coach on June 26, 2008.

-Sanchez serves as the Tigers' hitting coach while supervising the baserunning and working extensively with the LSU catchers.
-He also works as the Tigers' third-base coach during games.
+Sanchez serves as the Tigers’ hitting coach while supervising the baserunning and working extensively with the LSU catchers.
+He is the Tigers’ third-base coach during games.

 Sanchez coached an LSU lineup in 2011 that finished in the Top 5 in the SEC in nine different offensive categories, including runs scored (388, No. 2) and batting average (.303, No. 3).
 Outfielder Mikie Mahtook flourished under Sanchez’s tutelage, earning first-team All-America honors before being selected in the first round of the 2011 MLB Draft by Tampa Bay.

 Three of Sanchez’s hitters were selected in the first eight rounds of the 2010 MLB Draft – catcher Micah Gibbs (3rd round), outfielder Leon Landry (3rd round) and first baseman Blake Dean (8th round).
 The 2010 Tigers appeared in the Top 5 of 12 different SEC offensive categories.

 Sanchez worked behind the plate for three seasons with Gibbs, a 2010 All-America selection, a 2009 ABCA Gold Glove winner and the starting catcher for the 2008 United States National Team.